Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer rendering mode (scene)/README.md

 ## How to use the sample

-Use the "Zoom In" button to trigger the same zoom animation on both static and dynamicly rendered scenes.
+Use the "Zoom In" button to trigger the same zoom animation on both static and dynamically rendered scenes.

 ## How it works